NASA-SW-VnV/ikos/README.md

   --inline-all          Front-end inline all functions --intra               Run an intraprocedural analysis instead of an
                         interprocedural analysis
-  --no-liveness         Do not run the lieness analysis --no-pointer          Do not run the pointer analysis -p {reg,ptr,mem}, --precision-level {reg,ptr,mem}
+  --no-liveness         Do not run the liveness analysis --no-pointer          Do not run the pointer analysis -p {reg,ptr,mem}, --precision-level {reg,ptr,mem}
                         The precision level (reg, ptr, mem).
 Default to mem